optimalisatie/exec.js/README.md

 ### Content Security Policy (CSP) Whitelist

 To whitelist `exec.js` add `script-src 'nonce-execjs'` to the Content-Security-Policy.
-To use the `runner.exec()` method with string code `script-src: 'unsafe-eval'` is required.
+To use the `runner.exec()` method with string code, `script-src: 'unsafe-eval'` is required.

 ### Notes on multi-threading